MuckyTaters/MuckyVision3/README.md

             DO NOT PROCEED.

-The 'MuckyVision3/tests' folder contains all the files required to build two live demo programs, either on Linux or Windows (using MinGW).
+The 'MuckyVision3/tests' folder contains all the files required to build three live demo programs, either on Linux or Windows (using MinGW).
 Note the file MuckyVision3/include/Version.h provides control over certain aspects of the build process, although the default settings should work for both Linux and Windows (MinGW).